Planetbiru/MagicObject/tutorial.md

     -   The MagicDto class utilizes PHP annotations to clarify the purpose of each property.
 These annotations enhance code readability and provide useful metadata for serialization.

+4. **XML Support**
+    -   MagicDto provides support for both XML input and output.
+This feature allows seamless integration with systems that utilize XML as their primary data format, making it easier to work with various data sources and services.

+    To parse XML string, use method `MagicTdo::xmlToObject(string $xmlString)`.
+This method takes an XML string as input and returning it as a stdClass object.

 ### Class Structure

 The `MagicDto` class is designed with properties that have protected access levels, ensuring encapsulation while still allowing derived classes to access these properties.
 Each property is annotated with `@var`, which specifies its data type.
 This structured approach enhances type safety and improves code quality.